DaoCloud/DaoCloud-docs/docs/en/docs/middleware/mysql/faq/common-question.md

 ### There is no error from the library, but the synchronization delay is large

-If there is no error `ERROR` message in the log, it means `False` is only because the delay of master-slave synchronization is too large, you can execute the following command on the slave library for further investigation:
+If there is no error `ERROR` message in the log, it means `False` is only because the delay of master-slave synchronization is too large, you can run the following command on the slave library for further investigation:

 1. Find the Pod of the slave node